osudrl/cassie-mujoco-sim/README.md

     * 'f': Show contact force arrows
     * 't': Make the model transparent
     * 'm': Show the center of mass of the entire model
+  * F4 will bring up and overlayed graph of the current ground reaction forces (z foot contact forces).

 ## Features to be added:
-* Overlayed graph and ground reaction forces
 * Slowmotion functionality? (requires changes to `cassiemujoco.py` and using GLFW in python when executing policies)
 * Add full mujoco 2.00 ui functionality?